jlapeyre/Symata.jl/README.md

 this mode.
 Download the branch and build it and install it somewhere as, say, sjulia.
 You enter and exit the SJulia mode with '.'
 Working from this mode is similar to working from Mathematica or Maxima or Maple.
-For the most part, the SJulia code wraps input in the macro `ex`.
+For the most part, the SJulia mode just wraps input in the macro `ex`.
 So you can get the same thing by typing

 ```julia